Spectroscopy of Rubidium atoms in solid matrices of rare gases: experimental results and theoretical analysis: Dilute alkali atoms in a solid inert-gas matrix: theoretical analysis

-We now consider the effect of a solid matrix of inert atoms or molecules at cryogenic temperatures on embedded dilute alkali atoms.
-In this section we estimate the potential energy of a host alkali atom in the solid matrix, starting from tabulated values of the relevant parameters, obtained experimentally or theoretically calculated.
-We base our analysis on two models for the potential energy between the alkali atom and one atom or molecule of the matrix, Argon, Neon or parahydrogen for example, specifically the Buckingham-Hill potential \cite{Jensen17,Buckingham38,Hill48} and the Morse potential \cite{Jensen17,Morse29}.
-Evaluating these potentials through simple analytical expressions is essential as a first step for estimating the inhomogeneous linewidth of the energy levels of the dilute host atoms in the matrix.
+Evaluating these potentials through simple analytical expressions is an important first step for estimating the contribution to the inhomogeneous linewidth of the energy levels of the dilute guest atoms in the matrix due to their interaction energy with the matrix.
 In fact, the actual potential energy depends on the position of the atoms in the solid crystal, which can be (slightly) different from atom to atom, yielding different energy-level shifts; this eventually yields a relevant contribution to the resulting inhomogeneous width of the spectral lines.

 In the case of our interest, the Buckingham-Hill and the Morse potentials can give a reliable prediction only in different distance ranges: large distances for the Buckingham-Hill potential, and short distances for the Morse potential.
+More sophisticated models such as the one proposed by Buck et al., have been used in the literature for the Li-H\textsubscript{2} potential as well as for the H\textsubscript{2}-H\textsubscript{2} potential \cite{Buck-Huisken83,Cheng-Whaley96}, but they involve a higher number of parameters; we will consider this model for the Li-H\textsubscript{2} potential at the end of this subsection.

-As we will now discuss in detail, both of them are in general necessary in order to evaluate the potential felt by the alkali atom in the solid matrix using known and tabulated values of the relevant parameters for the potential.
-Thus, it can be helpful to use an appropriate combination of both models in order to obtain an approximated analytical expression of the actual potential, assuming that the alkali atom substitutes one of the atoms or molecules of the solid matrix.
-This potential, together with our experimental spectroscopical data of section \ref{sec:experimental}, will be then exploited in subsection \ref{subsec:2.2} to discuss the consequent inhomogeneous broadening of the alkali-atom spectral lines.
+As we will now discuss in detail, both of them can be in general necessary in order to evaluate the potential felt by the alkali atom in the solid matrix using a small number of known and tabulated values of the relevant parameters for the potential.
+It can be also helpful to use an appropriate combination of both models in order to obtain an approximated analytical expression of the actual potential, assuming that the alkali atom substitutes one of the atoms or molecules of the solid matrix.
+This potential, together with our experimental spectroscopical data of section \ref{sec:experimental}, will be then exploited in subsection \ref{subsec:2.2} to discuss the consequent contribution to the inhomogeneous broadening of the alkali-atom spectral lines (in particular, of the ground state, involved as initial state of the proposed transition scheme for the axion detection discussed in the Introduction.